Mani007/cfundamentals/README.md

 # All my C/C++ tutorials
+Note: Most of the content here are not my original content.
+They are mainly taken from free to use existing resources such as geekforgeek or tutorialpoint etc. You can google any topics in the notes below and you can find these content original sources.
+Hence All credits goes to original authors and contributors.
+I have just compiled it.
 ### Basic C Program execution
 **Note:** for c++ setup in VScode please watch this video [link](https://www.youtube.com/watch?v=ABVeAXcRIJg&ab_channel=Codeflash)